 Read More: Best Beaches in Milos

-Milos is a great island for couples who want a bit of relaxation mixed with activities.
+Milos is one of the best Greek islands for couples that are looking for outrageous beaches, and who want a bit of relaxation mixed with activities.
 There are lots of boat tours to the surrounding islands, and inaccessible by road beaches.
 Make sure to explore the tiny seaside village of Klima which is famous for its multicoloured Fisherman’s houses which have now been transformed into beautiful lodgings.

 The hotels in Milos are incredible.
 Base yourself in the town of Pollonia which has some great accommodation choices and lovely tavernas.
 It also is the easiest way to catch a small local ferry to the island of Kimilos from Pollonia.
 Spend your evenings in the town of Trypiti dining in excellent restaurants and looking out across the island.